tensorgi/TPA/README.md

    python data/openwebtext/prepare.py
    ```

-   *Ensure you have sufficient storage and computational resources as OpenWebText is sizable.*
+   *Ensure you have sufficient storage and computational resources, as OpenWebText is sizable.*

 ## Pretraining